Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Discussion

 \section{Discussion}

 Using the population model developed by \citet{james+2021_zDM}, this analysis simultaneously constrains the redshift, energy, and host $\dm$ distributions of FRBs using CHIME/FRB Catalog~1 data.
-There are a total of seven free parameters fit in the model; when interpreting $\alpha$ as a frequency-dependent rate, another set of fit parameters can be obtained.
+This is the first time such a population study has been conducted on a large sample of bursts from the same uniform survey while explicitly accounting for selection effects; previous works have had to combine bursts from different samples, while attempting to account for all the heterogeneous selection effects involved \citep[e.g.,][]{luo2020lumin, james+2021_zDM}.
+Furthermore, it is the injections system of the CHIME/FRB instrument that crucially allows for the careful calibration of selection biases in a comprehensive end-to-end way that no other radio survey is currently able to conduct.
+There are a total of seven free parameters fitted in this population model to the CHIME/FRB data; when interpreting $\alpha$ as a frequency-dependent rate, another set of fit parameters can be obtained.
 In this section, we discuss our results and the property distributions they describe.
 Notably, in Section~\ref{subsec:repeaters_v_nonrepeaters}, we discuss the implications for considering repeating and non-repeating FRBs for this fitted one-population model.